 • Create a PdfDocument object.

-• Save the document using PdfDocument->SaveToFile() method.
+• Save the document to a PDF file using PdfDocument->SaveToFile() method.

 • C++